Looking for a poodle rescue in Florida? You may not be alone in your search.

 But before you go ahead and start looking you also need to know some of the downside of owning a rescue poodle.

-- First, they need to be groomed every 6 to 8 weeks.
+• First, they need to be groomed every 6 to 8 weeks.
 Professional grooming can be expensive and adds up over time.
-While you may be able to groom them yourself, it is time consuming
+While you may be able to groom them yourself, it’s time consuming

 Best Places to Look for a Poodle Rescue in Florida

 If you are still convinced that you want a rescue poodle, here are the best places we found to find one.
 Information listed here is provided as a convenience to you.
-Please make sure to visit their website for up-to-date and complete details on the adoption process.
-We are not responsible for incorrect information.
+Please make sure to visit their website for accurate, up-to-date and complete details on the adoption process.
+Information can change without notice.

 1. Florida Poodle Rescue, Inc.